uw-cmg/StructOpt_modular/docs/calculators/index.rst

 Creating Your Own Module
 ------------------------

 Any forward simulation that takes an atomic model as input and outputs a "fitness" value that can be interpreted as a measure of "goodness" of the structure can be integrated into StructOpt.
+Contact the developers by making an issue on github to get in touch with us.